John Finneran’s postmortem: “Fat startup: Learn the lessons of my failed Lean Startup” shows he did not learn the right lessons from failure.

 John Finneran recently wrote a postmortem on a startup that aspired to be “the 37 Signals of non-profit software entitled “Fat startup: Learn the lessons of my failed Lean Startup.”
-My concern is the he did not learn the right lessons from failure.
+My concern is that he did not learn the right lessons from failure.

 It’s a candid narrative the ends with four “lessons learned”